 Erosion estimates are presented on a stream by stream basis.
 Main stem streams were evaluated.
 Little River (middle) is in the Rock Creek sub-watershed.

-Streams with a %+were not substantially entrenched.
+Streams with a "0" were not substantially entrenched.
+See Figure 5 for location of watersheds.